zedapp/zed/app/manual/languages.md

     }

 The `name` should be self explanatory.
-The `highlighter` is a tricky one, for now Zed won't offer real extensibility at this level, but only support any of the current [ACE](http://ace.ajax.org) highlighters.
+The `highlighter` is a tricky one, for now Caelum won't offer real extensibility at this level, but only support any of the current [ACE](http://ace.ajax.org) highlighters.
 If you want to add one, contribute it to ACE and make more people happy.